uwplse/cheerios/README.md

 ---------------

 To use serializable types in executable programs, code must be extracted to OCaml and linked with the Cheerios runtime library.
+Note that if a Coq type is extracted to a custom OCaml type (e.g., `string` to `char list`), extraction for serialization functions must be adjusted accordingly.
+We provide several files with such extraction directives for serialization in the `extraction` directory.

 To install the runtime library via OPAM, make sure the `distributedcomponents-dev` repo has been added as above and use the following command: